yiyixuxu/denoising-diffusion-flax/README.md

 ### Google Cloud TPU

+If you're new to Jax/Flax ecosystem, you can apply for TPU free trial here https://sites.research.google/trc/about/

 See below for commands to set up a single VM with 8 TPUs attached (`--accelerator-type v3-8`).
 For more details about how to set up and use TPUs, refer to Cloud docs for
 [single VM setup](https://cloud.google.com/tpu/docs/jax-quickstart-tpu-vm)(https://cloud.google.com/tpu/docs/jax-quickstart-tpu-vm).

 First create a single TPUv3-8 VM and connect to it: